 Technology Gaps to Sustainable Development (3 hrs)

-Study the use of technology and its gaps as applied to sustainable development in the U.S. and abroad.
+This course is a study of the use of technology and its gaps as applied to sustainable development in the U.S. and abroad.
 Students will be introduced to and apply the principles of the Human Development Index and its use in sustainable development.
 The focus will be on the use of technology in the past and in “visioning” a better future with better technology, a better future with more environmentally conscious technology to minimize the impact of today on future generations.

 Sustainability: Moving Principles to Action (3 hrs)